 Originally called Artesia, the town changed its name in 1966 in an attempt to capitalize on its proximity to the Dinosaur National Monument.
 Willing to go all the way, they also renamed many streets to things like Tyrannosaurus Trail or Antrodemus Alley.
-This is where I want to spend my retirement years.
+In the grand scheme of weirdest city names, this is where I want to spend my retirement years.

 28. American Fork, Utah

-My theory: Drenched in nationalistic pride, the patriotic inhabitants of this city swore on the constitution to only use American cutlery and promptly declared war to IKEA.
+My theory: Drenched in nationalistic pride, the patriotic inhabitants of this city swore on the constitution to only use American cutlery and promptly declared war on IKEA.

-Less exciting reality: the town is named after the American Fork River.
+The less exciting reality: The town is named after the American Fork River.